NoelAraujo/CoupledDipoles.jl/docs/src/create_atoms/atoms.md

 The usage of `transpose`, followed by `Array`, is necessary to adhere to the package internals expectations.

-Another example where you don't need to concatenate vectors.
+Another example on how to concatenate vectors.

 ```julia
 # (...)